 However, some say that he was just following in the footsteps of players like Dr Richard Jarecki and identifying wheel bias.

 He does have some interesting ideas of how to get around the table limits using inside bets to make up your table coverage.

 Is the book worth £100?
 We don´t think so.
 It´s an interesting read, and I´d probably pay a tenner for it, but £100?
-There´s no rocket science in there that will unlock the secrets of the roulette wheel.
-It´s just a complex Martingale variant.
+It’s not a branch of rocket science that will unlock the secrets of the roulette wheel.
+It’s just a complex Martingale variant.